7abushahla/Muharaf-Writer-Identification/README.md

 ### Model Training Details

-The model was trained on 70% of the data, validated on 15%, and tested on the remaining 15% to ensure unseen test data.
+The model was trained on 70% of the data, validated on 15%, and tested on the remaining 15% to ensure unseen test data (This train-val-test split was achieved using Scikit-learn's train\_test\_split function, where we first split the data into a 70-30 split, then split the 30\% into half for validation and testing data).
 Training spanned 450 epochs using the Adam optimizer with an initial learning rate of .
 Key training hyperparameters are summarized below:

 **GENERAL TRAINING HYPERPARAMETERS**